pemcg/manageiq-automation-howto-guide/chapter15/quota_and_approval.md

 ### Overriding the Schema Default - Template Tagging

-We can override the auto-approval _max\_*_ values stored in the _ProvisionRequestApproval_ State Machine on a per-Template basis, by applying tags from one or more of the following tag categories to the Template...
+We can override the auto-approval _max\_*_ values stored in the _ProvisionRequestApproval_ State Machine on a per-Template basis, by applying tags from one or more of the following tag categories to the Template:
 <br>

 |  Tag Category Name  | Tag Category Display Name  |